pola-rs/polars/docs/user-guide/expressions/user-defined-functions.md

 ## Processing a whole `Series` with `map_batches()`

-We want to run a custom on the contents of a whole `Series`.
+We want to run a custom function on the contents of a whole `Series`.
 For demonstration purposes, let's say we want to calculate the difference between the mean of a `Series` and each value.

 We can use the `map_batches()` API to run this function on either the full `Series` or individual groups in a `group_by()`: